REAP-Canada Funding

 Pambansang Inisyatibo sa Binhi at Likas Kayang Pagsasaka sa Pilipinas (PABINHI-Pilipinas)

-PABINHI is a farmer-led/scientist assisted network involved in strengthening local initiatives on local management and control of agricultural production systems.
-It comprises the strongest technical support base of farmers and scientists in the Philippines on sustainable agriculture.
-It is an alliance consisting of representatives and leaders of Farmer/People's Organizations from 11 provinces, a technical resource pool comprised of natural and social scientists, NGOs and like-minded individuals who had been involved in the implementation of sustainable agriculture projects for many years.
+PABINHI is a farmer-led/scientist assisted network strengthening local initiatives on local management and control of agricultural production systems.
+It is an alliance consisting of Farmer/People's Organizations from 11 provinces, a technical resource pool comprised of natural and social scientists, NGOs and like-minded individuals who have been involved in the implementation of sustainable agriculture projects for many years.
+Innovative activities of PABINHI include farmer led plant breeding and adaptability trials and Bokashi organic fertilizer production.

-Sustainable Rural Enterprise (SRE), an Aklan, Philippines-based non-government organization (NGO), is pioneering renewable energy-based rural enterprise development projects.
+Sustainable Rural Enterprise (SRE), an Aklan State University based non-government organization (NGO), is pioneering renewable energy-based rural enterprise development projects.
 SRE's mission is to enhance the efficiency, effectiveness, growth, and profitability of rural farming and fishing enterprises through the increased application of productive uses of renewable energy.
-SRE accomplishes its mission through innovative uses of locally available renewable energy resources such as biomass, photovoltaic, water and wind, and the application of appropriate production equipment to dramatically increase the productivity and product quality of rural enterprises.
-SRE is the Philippine leader in developing the Mayon Turbo Stove.
+They have worked with REAP since 2002 to test, manufacture and distribute the Mayon Turbo Stove.